nicolas2bert/angular2-facebook-connect/README.md

 1) Download the angular2-facebook-connect package: download using the zip file

-2) Add angular2-facebook-connect.js in your app & Change the api_key inside /facebook.service.ts
+2) Add angular2-facebook-connect.js in your app & Change the appId inside /facebook.service.ts

 ```
   FB.init({